aditya-K2/brow/README.md

   -a    See All Available Options that can be used to query the Subsystem.
   -ascending
         Get Results in ascending order.
+Default is Descending Order -c    Copy the Browser Database.
+Ignored if path is provided.
+Use this Flag in case Browser is Open as it locks the database.
-Default is Descending Order -f string
+  -f string
         Specify the Field Separator which will be used in the Output. (default "|") -n int